What is product discovery documentation and why does it matter?

 • Concepts give stakeholders something concrete to react to and improve

 The product concept is your alignment artifact.
-When stakeholders disagree during development, return to the concept to resolve conflicts and maintain coherence.
+When stakeholders disagree during development, return to the concept to resolve conflicts.
+For leadership practices around alignment, see the product leadership guide.

 • Tests specific hypotheses about user behavior, market demand, or technical feasibility